modcomlearning/BackendAPI/README.md

 ## Step 8: Making an MPESA Payment API.
-The API Endpoint below will be used for any payment to be done in our land Management System.
+The API Endpoint below will be used for any payment to be done in our E-commerce Web Application.
 We will use MPESA Daraja Intergration.
 Please check https://developer.safaricom.co.ke/